cdl-geneseo/cdl-geneseo.github.io/_drafts/evaluating-online-teaching.md

 If an online course has a synchronous component or is mainly synchronous, however, it's possible for a colleague to “drop in” on a Zoom lecture or discussion in an attempt to get a feel for an instructor’s pedagogical style.
 Is this a good idea?

-This is the one point on which the colleagues I consulted in preparing this blog post had significant disagreement, with a small number arguing that by visiting a live synchronous meeting or watching a recorded one, a peer reviewer might gain meaningful insight into a colleague's effectiveness with minimal disruption to the class as a community.
+Here's the one point on which the colleagues I consulted in preparing this blog post had significant disagreement, with a small number arguing that by visiting a live synchronous meeting or watching a recorded one, a peer reviewer might gain meaningful insight into a colleague's effectiveness with minimal disruption to the class as a community.

 My own advice is: don't do it.
 I'm skeptical about the insight and very concerned about the impact on community — as a general matter, but particularly right now.